infovirtuel/Atera-Report-Generator/README.md

 Simple interface that can be used by both begginers and advanced users

+Scheduled reports by email or sent to network share or local path

 Secure integration of Atera with a local environnement

 Advanced reports for every customer tiers in less than 15sec*.